-We investigated three measures of error for both experiments.
-Endpoint error was the Euclidean distance between the point at which subjects ended their reaching movements and the center of the target they were reaching towards.
-We then broke endpoint error into two metrics, angular error and radial error.
+We investigated three measures of error for all experiments.
+Endpoint error was the Euclidean distance between the point at movement offset and the center of the target they were reaching towards.
+We then broke endpoint error into two consistency metrics, angular error and radial error.
 Angular error was calculated as the angle between the vector pointing from home circle to target circle, and the vector from home circle to where the subject ended the reaching movement.
 In this a clockwise angular error was considered negative.
-The second metric, radial error, was calculated as the distance from the home circle when the subject stopped moving.
-Maximum excursion was also calculated as the furthest from the home circle the subject reached during the movement.
+The second metric, radial error, was calculated as the Euclidean distance from the home circle at movement offset.
+Maximum excursion was also calculated as the greatest Euclidean distance from the home circle the subject reached during the movement.
+Experiment 2c had no stopping criteria, so endpoint error is defined as the maximum excursion.

 Outlier Analysis

-In experiment one we filtered the metabolic data and removed any trial where the miss distance at endpoint was greater than 10 cm, the movement duration was less than 0.2 seconds or greater than 2 seconds, the reaction time was greater than 0.50 s, or the absolute miss angle is less than 50 degrees.
-In experiment 1, movement duration was calculated using all trials.
-For all other movement metrics we split the data set into outward and inward movements.
-Inward and outward trials are split because on inward movements subjects knew where the target was, which affects movement kinematics.
-After filtering, there were 27 out of 15925 outward trials filtered out.
+In experiment one, we removed outlier trials from the statistical analysis if they did not complete the movement correctly.
+Movement duration was calculated using all trials before removing any trials.
+We then removed any trial where the endpoint error was greater than 10 cm (reached the wrong target), the movement duration was less than 0.2 seconds or greater than 2 seconds (did not make the movement), the reaction time was greater than 0.50 s (failed to initiate movement), or the absolute miss angle is greater than 50 degrees (reached to wrong target).

+For the kinematic statistical analysis, the data is then split into outward and inward reaching movements and we only use the outward reaches in the statistics.
+Inward and outward trials are split because on inward movements subjects knew where the target would show before it was indicated, which affects movement kinematics.
+After removal of trials, 27 out of 15925 outward trials were removed.
+Endpoint error, angular error variance, radial error variance, and reaction time are computed from the remaining trials.

 In the second experiment, we removed trials that had movement durations 1.5x the interquartile range for each given mass.
 We did the same for reaction time and endpoint error.
-Reaches with a maximum excursion of more than 14cm were also filtered out.
-The data from experiment two was also split into outward and inward trials for the same reason.
-Stats and kinematic analysis were done on the outward trials.
-This removed 702 out of 9600 outward trials.
+Reaches with a maximum excursion of more than 14cm were also filtered out in experiment 2a and 2b.
+The data from experiment 2a was also split into outward and inward trials for the same reason as experiment one.
+Statistics and kinematic analysis were done on the outward trials.
+This removed 702 out of 9600 outward trials in 2a; 671 trials of 9600 are filtered out for experiment 2b; 2335 of 14400 trials are filtered out for experiment 2c.

-\subsection{Effective Mass Calculation}\label{sec:effective_mass}
+Effective Mass Calculation